cailleanC1C/C1C-Recruitment/docs/modules/Welcome.md

 ### 2. Launching Onboarding
 1. When a recruit presses **Open questions**, the module defers the interaction, looks up the stored session (if any), and calls `modules.onboarding.welcome_flow.launch(...)` to fetch the `welcome` flow questions.
 2. The wizard message renders the current question, inline summary (“So far”), and navigation buttons (Back/Next/Skip/Cancel).
 Text and help content come from the onboarding sheet; the welcome layer only formats them.
-3. For text/number questions the watcher also listens for free-form replies in the thread so recruits who forget to press **Answer** are still captured.
+3. Text and paragraph prompts no longer rely on the **Enter answer** button.
+The wizard now reminds recruits, "Just reply in this thread with your answer." and the watcher treats their next reply from that thread owner as the response.
+(Numeric prompts continue to share the same inline capture.)
 Valid answers update the wizard immediately; invalid input yields an inline ❌ hint.

 ### 3. Summary + Recruiter Handoff
 1. After the last question the wizard switches to the summary card with `Finish ✅`.
 Pressing Finish posts the recruiter summary embed into the thread and pings configured roles.